UM-CSS/um-css.github.io-src/content/pages/syllabus.md

 		- Ng, Fiona.
 2016. “[Tinder Has an In-House Sociologist and Her Job Is to Figure Out What You Want](http://www.lamag.com/longform/tinder-sociologist).”
 Los Angeles Magazine, May 25.

 ### Week 2: Text as Data: CSS and social research, NLP intro
+- Topics:
+	- Place of text analysis in social research
+	- Thinking about text as data
+	- Gender and social categories in dating
 - Lab: Word Frequencies
 	- Repository: [https://github.com/UM-CSS/CSSLabs-NLP](https://github.com/UM-CSS/CSSLabs-NLP)
 	- Notebook: `2_Word_frequencies.ipynb`